Speedykom/Regional-Pandemic-Analytics/README.md

 RePan's user-friendly interface enables decision-makers to access high-level insights and also view detailed and granular data for each country.
 This level of granularity empowers decision-makers to make informed decisions that are specific to the situation in each country.
 RePan is a game-changer, providing decision-makers with a reliable and efficient way to monitor and manage the pandemic situation at a regional level while still allowing for a granular view of the data within each country.

+# .env files
+1. run `make start-vault` to start vault server
+2. run `./gen-env.sh` to generate .env files

 # Makefile

-The Makefile contains alias for basic commands
+The Makefile contains alias for basic commands, these commands need .env files generated before

 - `make start-local` to start the cluster locally
 - `make start-local service=nginx` to restart a specific service (in this example nginx)